kevinfarrugia/curltime/README.md

 # cURL Time
-Use `cURL` to retrieve the time spent on the different phases of a network request / response over HTTP(S).
+Use `cURL` to retrieve the time spent on the different phases of a network request.

 ## Installation